Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Discussion

 \section{Discussion}

-We proposed Phenotype Representation Learning (PRL) as an unsupervised methodology made of four major steps, (1) whole slide image (WSI) processing, (2) self-supervised learning of tissue tiles, (3) tissue representation clustering, and (4) phenotype cluster interpretation.
-This approach therefore performs learning and clustering of tiles from histopathology WSIs in an unbiased manner, releasing the need of expensive annotations, and providing clear insight in the decision process for a selected task.
+We propose Histomorphological Phenotype Learning (HPL) as a self-supervised methodology for \textit{de novo} identification of histomorphological phenotypes in whole slide images (WSI).
+HPL consists of four major steps, (1) WSI pre-processing, (2) self-supervised learning of tissue tiles, (3) tissue tile representation clustering into Histomorphological Phenotype Clusters (HPCs), and (4) HPC characterization.
+This approach therefore performs learning and clustering of tiles from histopathology WSIs in an unbiased manner, removing the need for expensive annotations, and providing clear insights in the decision process for a selected task.